joaompinto/aurora/aurora/web/docs/structure.md

 # Project Structure

 ## Root Files
 - `app.py`: Defines the Flask application.
-Instead of executing shell commands locally, it now forwards commands to an Aurora agent instance (using the `aurora` package) and returns the agent's response as output.
+  - `/`: Serves the web interface.
+  - `/execute_stream`: POST endpoint that accepts user input and streams the Aurora agent's response back to the client using server-sent events (SSE).
 - `__main__.py`: Entry point script to run the Flask app, configured to run in development mode with `debug=True`.
 Accepts an optional port argument.
 - `__init__.py`: (Empty) Marks the directory as a package.